AllyJoho/startup/notes.md

 ## CSS
 So this mark is the multiple days of commits because I am the creater of my own destiny\
-Like the issue isn't that my computer is going to crash it's that I procrastinate.
+Like the issue isn't that my computer is going to crash it's that I procrastinate.\
+I will say my style is very simple but I did struggle.